-- Board Chairman of the Cleveland-based Progressive Insurance Corporation
+- Former Board Chairman of the Cleveland-based Progressive Insurance Corporation

-- Major donor to Democrat political candidates and leftist causes
+- Was a major donor to Democrat political candidates and leftist causes

 Lewis was born in 1933 and graduated from Princeton University in 1955.
 A decade later, he took the reins of Progressive Insurance.
 Overseeing 100 employees and $6 million in revenues when he began, Lewis eventually grew the company to the point where it employed 14,000 people and boasted sales in excess of $4.8 billion annually.
-Progressive is now the third largest auto insurance company in the U.S.
+It became the third largest auto insurance company in the U.S.

 "Every decade the United Nations adopts new international conventions, focused largely on criminalization and punishment, that restrict the ability of individual nations to devise effective solutions to local drug problems.
 Every year governments enact more punitive and costly drug control measures.
 Every day politicians endorse harsher new drug war strategies....

 "In many parts of the world, drug war politics impede public health efforts to stem the spread of HIV, hepatitis and other infectious diseases.
 Human rights are violated, environmental assaults perpetrated and prisons inundated with hundreds of thousands of drug law violators.
 Scarce resources better expended on health, education and economic development are squandered on ever more expensive interdiction efforts.
 Realistic proposals to reduce drug-related crime, disease and death are abandoned in favor of rhetorical proposals to create drug-free societies."

 Other signatories to the aforementioned letter included Tammy Baldwin, Rev. William Sloan Coffin, Jr., Walter Cronkite, Morton H. Halperin, Kweisi Mfume, George Soros, and Cornel West.